xfelipealves/trabalho-multimidia/README.md

     ```
 6. Access the site via your web browser and log in to view available multimedia content.

+## Hosting

+This project is hosted on Render and can be accessed at: [https://trabalho-hr9h.onrender.com/](https://trabalho-hr9h.onrender.com/)

 ## Contribution

 Feel free to open issues and submit pull requests.
 Suggestions, bug fixes, and improvements are welcome.